getodk/docs/docs/entities-intro.rst

 How do I use forms to create or update Entities?
 ------------------------------------------------

 Add an ``entities`` sheet to your form and use it to define the Entity List that the form's submission will populate and an expression for each Entity's label.
+You'll do this with the ``list_name`` and ``label`` columns.

 Next, specify which form fields should be saved to Entity properties.
 This is done on the ``survey`` sheet by putting the desired property name in the ``save_to`` column for each form field that you want to save.